MikiP98/HumilityAFM/README.md

   - Fit multiple Light Strips in 1 block
 - Make coloured flame particles for coloured torches
 - Improve the sounds by varying the pitch and volume slightly
-- Move duplicated code to Interfaces
 - Optimise the model datagen
+- Convert the config from JSON to TOML

 ### Low/unknown priority: